peterpeterparker/daviddalbusco.com/src/blog/firebase-cloud-functions-git-commands-github-graphql-api.md

 I learned many new things while developing this feature and, I hope that with the help of this blog post, I was able to share the major learnings.

-In addition to this post and its external links to documentations, we are open source, you can always have a look at our [repo](https://github.com/deckgo/deckdeckgo/)’s source code or contribute to our project.
+In addition, we are open source, you can always have a look at our [repo](https://github.com/deckgo/deckdeckgo/)’s source code or contribute to our project.

 You are also most welcomed to give a try to [DeckDeckGo](https://deckdeckgo.com) for your next presentations.

-I am also looking forward to checkout and, probably even star, the GitHub repo that will contain the source code of your slides 😉.
+I am also looking forward to checkout and give a try to the GitHub repos that will contain the source code of your slides 😉.

 To infinity and beyond!